acbrewbaker/steam_parsec_test/README.md

 The data was produced using [FRAPS](http://www.fraps.com/) connecting to the AWS instance with a Windows 10 client with a GTX 1070 and Intel 6700k.
 This machine definitely wouldn't need to use a cloud server to play games ;).
 The client has a 1Gbps fiber internet connection and is connected via an ethernet cable.

 The tests were done playing GRID, Just Cause 3, and Tomb Raider 2013.
+All games were run in Ultra Low to prevent conflating issues with the GPU and issues with the streaming tools.
+For GRID, we tested while completing the same track of a race for 1 minute under each scenario.
+On Tomb Raider 2013, we used the benchmark feature.
 The AWS K520 card really had a hard time keeping up with Just Cause 3, but the data is included.
 There are some graphs with the data excluded too.

 A note about the code:
 * I'm an R novice.
 Please forgive me if the code is not well structured or uses unnecessary steps or just isn't good.
 I tried my best.